Information for you and your Vet

 Pyrethrins, permethrins and products with insect growth regulators are safe for healthy galgo, as well as monthly Advantage or Frontline products.
 Always buy antiparasitic products from a veterinarian since it is very important to use them properly.

 The galgo should always be indoors or in a fenced area.
 He doesn’t like to be alone and can develop symptoms of separation anxiety.
-When you leave it alone, it limits your available space: a large Varikennel cage can be very useful at first since you will feel more secure.
+When you leave it alone, it limits your available space: a large Varikennel cage can be useful at first since you will feel more secure.
 Teach children to respect their privacy, especially when they sleep.
 Galgos are very intelligent and to discipline them a firm “NO” is enough.

 Always use a high-quality dry food that you can dampen slightly with warm water.
 Feed your dog twice a day and always check to make sure your galgo is at its optimal weight in order to avoid health problems.
 Please remember that galgos dehydrate easily.
 If your galgo vomits, or refuses to either eat or drink, call your vet without delay to prevent irreversible damage to organs due to dehydration.